East Irondequoit in Monroe County, New York — The American Northeast (Mid-Atlantic)

 Erected 1959 by County of Monroe.

 Topics.
-This historical marker is listed in these topic lists: Forts and CastlesNative Americans.
+This historical marker is listed in these topic lists: Forts and Castles • Indigenous Peoples and Communities.
 A significant historical year for this entry is 1717.

 Location.
 43° 14.091′ N, 77° 32.547′ W. Marker is in Irondequoit, New York, in Monroe County.
 It is in East Irondequoit.
-Marker is on Culver Road (County Route 120) east of Lake Bluff Road, on the left when traveling east.
+It is on Culver Road (County Route 120) east of Lake Bluff Road, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Rochester NY 14622, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-On This Site - Over the Years (about 400 feet away, measured in a direct line); a different marker also named On This Site - Over the Years (about 400 feet away); a different marker also named On This Site - Over the Years (about 500 feet away); a different marker also named On This Site - Over the Years (about 500 feet away); The Jack Rabbit (about 600 feet away); The Leopold Lion (about 600 feet away); The Seabreeze Time Line (about 700 feet away); a different marker also named On This Site - Over the Years (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: On This Site - Over the Years (about 400 feet away, measured in a direct line); a different marker also named On This Site - Over the Years (about 400 feet away); a different marker also named On This Site - Over the Years (about 500 feet away); a different marker also named On This Site - Over the Years (about 500 feet away); The Jack Rabbit (about 600 feet away); The Leopold Lion (about 600 feet away); The Seabreeze Time Line (about 700 feet away); a different marker also named On This Site - Over the Years (about 700 feet away).
 Touch for a list and map of all markers in Irondequoit.

-Photographed By Anton Schwarzmueller, October 31, 2015
+Photographed by Anton Schwarzmueller, October 31, 2015

 2. Eastward